kevinkkk0321/Udacity_self-driving-car-nanodegree/Project1_Finding-Lane_Lines/README.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-First, I calculate the lane line detection drawing (According to y = ax + b formula), and apply it to the pipeline.
+First, I calculate the lane line detection drawing (According to y = ax + b formula), and apply it to the following pipeline.

 My Pipeline includes five steps:
 1. Gray scale
 2. Gaussian Smoothing